Reputable Albuquerque Sex Crimes Defense Lawyers

 Experience Counts in Defense against Sex Crime Allegations

-When you’ve been accused of a sex crime, you need to hire a defense lawyer with extensive experience trying cases involving sexually-related offenses.
-An experienced Albuquerque defense attorney that specializes in sex crimes defense will first examine police procedure before, during, and after your arrest to determine if your rights were violated at any point, and will look for grounds to have the charges dismissed.
+When you’ve been accused of a sex crime, you need to hire a defense legal team with extensive experience trying cases involving sexually-related offenses.
+An experienced Albuquerque defense legal team that specializes in sex crimes defense will first examine police procedure before, during, and after your arrest to determine if your rights were violated at any point, and will look for grounds to have the charges dismissed.
 The next step will be to conduct a detailed examination of the evidence and look for weaknesses in the prosecutor’s case.

 Because of the nature of a sex crime accusation and the permanency of the penalties and their effect on your life, a plea bargain may be a poor choice, and although it will be your decision if you want to enter into a plea agreement, your sex crime defense lawyer in Albuquerque, NM should be fully prepared for a trial, and should have extensive trial experience.